-The classic open band looked beautiful on my small hand and I loved how the halo looked–I kept staring at it and smiling, my heart aflutter.
+The classic split shank band looked beautiful on my small hand and I loved how the halo looked–I kept staring at it and smiling, my heart aflutter.
 I hadn’t considered these options before.

-A few months later, my husband surprised me with a halo engagement ring with an open band.
+A few months later, my husband surprised me with a halo engagement ring with a split shank.
 The moral of this story: odds are, you may not really know what you want until you see it on your ring finger.